kaulquappe23/a2b_human_mesh/README.md

 ### Training on AMASS and Human3.6m
 Follow the instructions of the [original repository](https://github.com/goldbricklemon/uplift-upsample-3dhpe) to setup the dataset(s), download the pre-trained models, and run the code.
 Since the code is a sub-repository here, the only difference for running is that you need to add the `uplift_upsample` prefix to the train/eval calls, etc. Pretrained weights can be downloaded from the original repository in `.h5` format and reused in this repository.

-## The Rest of the Code
-All other functionality (Weights, B2A, Evaluation, etc.) will be added after acceptance of this paper.